Ali al-Amoudi

-Ali al‑Amoudi is a senior Hamas official and the Head of the Media department of Hamas.
-He also appears as a spokesperson for the group and oversees messaging that frames Hamas narratives that is tactical and ideological.
+Ali al‑Amoudi (علي العامودي) is a senior Hamas official who has served as a leading figure in Hamas' Gaza leadership.
+He previously headed Hamas' Media Department and appeared as a spokesperson for the group, where he was involved in communicating Hamas' political messaging and public statements.

+In 2026, he was reported as the frontrunner to succeed Khalil al-Hayya as head of Hamas' political bureau in the Gaza Strip.

 Biography

 He regularly represents Hamas in press statements and major public rallies, emphasizing resistance narratives and the ideological framing of conflicts, including calls for defense and liberation of the Al‑Aqsa Mosque.

 He denounces Israeli actions against Palestinian journalists as deliberate attempts to suppress evidence and terrorize media professionals.

 In 2021, he expressed military actions such as the Qassam Brigades "Sword’s Edge" battle as turning points in conflict, he described such campaign as a major transformation in the battle against the enemy.

 He is identified as the Nine of Spade in the Hamas most wanted playing cards.